hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ---
 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

 This blog post provides a step-by-step guide on how to set up hierarchical namespaces in Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise.
-It explores and demonstrates the simplicity of handling relationships between K8s namespaces, propagating configurations and resources, and applying access control policies using hierarchical namespaces in K8s.
+It explores and demonstrates the simplicity of handling relationships between K8s namespaces, propagating configurations and resource constraints, and applying access control policies using hierarchical namespaces in K8s.
 The utilization of hierarchical namespaces can result in a more steamlined namespace management and improved security in the complex K8s production environment.

 ### Overview